-• Other treatment objectives
+Other treatment objectives

-Some drinking water supplies must add chlorine to support a treatment objective other than disinfection (iron removal, for example).
-Such systems must monitor and record free chlorine residual each working day (Monday - Friday, except holidays), but we may approve of a reduced monitoring schedule.
+Some drinking water supplies require chlorine to support a treatment objective other than disinfection (iron removal, for example).
+If you add chlorine only to support a non-disinfection treatment objective, we may specify that residual sampling in the distribution system is not required.

 Inspect chlorinators for proper operation.
 Make sure the chemical feed pump is not air locked and the chemical feed suction line is not plugged.
-Re-fill the chlorine solution tank as needed.
+Re-fill the chlorine solution tank, as needed.
 Use proper personal protective gear when handling chemicals.
-Chemicals used in water treatment may be harmful to human health if not used properly.
+Used improperly, water treatment chemicals may be harmful to human health.
 Make Material Safety Data Sheets available to ensure proper usage and personal protection.